fontclos/stat-mech-python-course/README.md

 ## How to follow these lectures
-We will go through the notebooks in the `session-*` folders together.
+We will go through the notebooks of each seassion together.
 Each notebook explores a different topic and proposes some **exercises for you to do**.
 There will be some time for you to try the exercises, and we will solve some of them together.
+You are expected then to solve the rest of exercises on your own.

 Please send your solutions **no later than two weeks** after the lecture to *francesc.font@unimi.it*.
-Also, please rename the `.ipynb` file and add your name to it: 1.1-Generating-Random-Numbers-**Mario-Rossi**.ipynb
+Also, please rename the `.ipynb` file and add your name to it, e.g.: *1.1-Generating-Random-Numbers-**Mario-Rossi**.ipynb*

 ## Starting the jupyter app